syncfusion-content/blazor-docs/blazor/datagrid/grouping.md

 {% previewsample "https://blazorplayground.syncfusion.com/embed/VjrfDsjKqkAfFfop?appbar=false&editor=false&result=true&errorlist=false&theme=bootstrap5" %}

+> The collapse all approach is suggested for a limited number of records since collapsing every grouped record takes some time.
+If you have a large dataset, it is recommended to use [lazy-load grouping](https://blazor.syncfusion.com/documentation/datagrid/lazy-load-grouping).
+This approach is also applicable for the [ExpandAllGroupAsync](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_ExpandAllGroupAsync) method.

 ## Group or Ungroup column externally

 By default, the Syncfusion DataGrid supports interaction-oriented column grouping, where users manually group columns by dragging and dropping them into the grouping area of the grid.
 Grid provides an ability to group and ungroup a column using [GroupColumnAsync](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_GroupColumnAsync_System_String_) and [UngroupColumnAsync](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_UngroupColumnAsync_System_String_) methods.
 These methods provide a programmatic approach to perform column grouping and ungrouping.

-The following example demonstrates how to group and upgroup the columns in a grid.
+The following example demonstrates how to group and ungroup the columns in a grid.
 It utilizes the [DropDownList](https://blazor.syncfusion.com/documentation/dropdown-list/getting-started) component to select the column.
 When an external button is clicked, the `GroupColumnAsync` and `UngroupColumnAsync` methods are called to group or ungroup the selected column.

 {% tabs %}
 {% highlight razor tabtitle="Index.razor" %}